-According to the complaint, Ridge was injured on duty on October 5, 2017, while pursuing a suspect driving a stolen vehicle.
+According to the complaint, the accused police officer was injured on duty on October 5, 2017, while pursuing a suspect driving a stolen vehicle.
 On that same day, he took disability leave due to his injuries.
-A few months later on May 2, 2018, Ridge reportedly had surgery on his left wrist while still on leave.
+A few months later on May 2, 2018, the accused reportedly had surgery on his left wrist while still on leave.
 His doctor kept him out of work while he recovered from the surgery, the complaint states.

-This resulted in the city being required to continue to pay Ridge temporary total disability in addition to the disability payments he received through an insurance policy.
+This resulted in the city being required to continue to pay the police officer temporary total disability in addition to the disability payments he received through an insurance policy.
 As a consequence, he received 100 percent of his pay without having to do any work.

-The complaint accuses Ridge of failing to inform his doctor or the City of Santa Ana of what he was actually capable of doing after the surgery, which prevented the doctor from imposing realistic work restrictions the city could accommodate.
-Ridge continued to receive his full pay without working even though he was capable of returning to work in a modified position.
+The complaint accuses the police officer of failing to inform his doctor or the City of Santa Ana of what he was actually capable of doing after the surgery, which prevented the doctor from imposing realistic work restrictions the city could accommodate.
+The accused continued to receive his full pay without working even though he was capable of returning to work in a modified position.

 “Workers’ compensation fraud costs honest, hardworking businesses and government entities more than $30 billion a year,” said Orange County District Attorney Todd Spitzer.
 “We cannot allow those who commit workers’ compensation fraud to go unpunished because the financial cost to government and private business makes the cost of doing business more and more difficult.”

-Ridge’s case is being prosecuted by the Deputy District Attorney Pamela Leitao of the Insurance Fraud Unit.
+The police officer’s case is being prosecuted by Deputy District Attorney Pamela Leitao of the Insurance Fraud Unit.
 If convicted on all four felony counts, he faces a maximum sentence of up to eight years in prison.